Baseng0815/Webpage/markdown/index.md

 and endeavours here because it gives more freedom than using social media and more choice than using pre designed web services.

-I am a 20 year old CS student at the [Philipps-University of Marburg](https://uni-marburg.de).
+I am a 20 year old CS student studying at the [Philipps-University of Marburg](https://uni-marburg.de).
 I like programming, listening to music, playing the piano and learning Japanese.
 One area I am especially interested in is low level application development like operating systems.
 That's why I'm using mainly C